Ohio State Statement of Policy

 What are the university's prevention programs and efforts?

 The university offers additional engagement opportunities for students, faculty and staff, and advisors and other volunteers.
-These programs teach participants how to recognize, prevent, and respond to hazing and other forms of group-related risk.
+These programs teach participants how to recognize, prevent, and respond to hazing and other forms of group-related risks.
 To participate, visit go.osu.edu/stophazing, where you can find upcoming events, request a workshop, or connect with staff.